 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk between the constellations of Scorpius and Ophiuchus, not far from the bright star Antares.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Libra, not far from Venus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen within the constellation of Sagittarius.
+Venus: The sister planet can be seen in the constellation of Libra, between the planets Mercury and Saturn.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Uranus: The gas giant can be seen between the constellations of Pisces and Cetus with the use of a telescope.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.